WifWaf/MH-Z19/README.md

 ![Version](https://img.shields.io/badge/Version-v1.3.5-green.svg)

-> See extras for I2C SC16IS750 Version
+> !note.
+See extras for I2C version using the SC16IS750 UART bridge.

 # MH-Z19 & MH-Z19B